National Sports Day: Iran

 In Iran, October 17 is known as Physical Education & Sport day, and from October 17 to 23 the week is named Physical Education & Sport Week.
 The main goal is presentation of importance of exercise in personal and social life of people and also has been emphasized in article III of the constitution.

 Japan

 Japan's Health and Sports Day (体育の日, Tai-iku no Hi) is a national holiday commemorated in October.
 It was first held on 10 October 1966, the second anniversary of the opening of the 1964 Summer Olympics held in Tokyo.
 Since 2000 it has been held on the second Monday of October.

 Malaysia

 National Sports Day (Hari Sukan Negara) is a national holiday in Malaysia, held annually on the second Saturday in October, with the main objective of promoting a healthy lifestyle among its population.
 The first National Sports Day was held in 2015.

 Qatar

-National Sports Day is a national holiday in Qatar, held annually on the second Tuesday in February, with the main objective is promoting fitness and well-being and a healthy lifestyle among its population, residents and visitors alike, through a variety of activities.
+National Sports Day is a national holiday in Qatar, held annually on the second Tuesday in February, with the main objective of promoting fitness and a healthy lifestyle among its population through various activities.
 The first National Sports Day was held in 2012.
+For its 15th edition in 2026, the Prime Minister and Foreign Minister attended events organized by the Qatar Sports Federation for Persons with Special Needs, and diplomatic staff from Qatar's embassies and consulates around the world also marked the event.
+The Minister of Public Health also attended events.